Zag-Research/Zag-Smalltalk/reference/MistDesign.md

 Of particular interest is the case where a block references _no_ variables that must be accessed through a shared variable object.
 This is the case if the block references only module constants, its own formal parameters, and the temporary variables declared within the block itself.
 Such blocks are sometimes called _clean blocks_.
 Any reference to self,  or a formal parameter or temporary variable from an outer context, disqualifies a block from being considered clean.

 A block closure created from a clean block constructor has no shared state.
 Thus, all blocks created from a clean block constructor are equivalent.
 And if they’re all equivalent, we can get away with only having one instance of that closure class – a singleton.
-And instead of compiling into the outer context of the block a message send of #new to the closure class, we can compile in a reference to the singleton  block instance of that class.
+And instead of compiling into the outer context of the block a message send of `#new` to the closure class, we can compile in a reference to the singleton  block instance of that class.

 This gives us a clue to a possible solution to the object allocation conundrum.
 If all memory management code was written to use only clean blocks, the “we’re trying to allocate an object while allocating an object” recursion could be avoided.

-However, the traditional flow-of-control messages like #ifTrue: take a nilary (zero-argument) block.
+However, the traditional flow-of-control messages like `#ifTrue:` take a nilary (zero-argument) block.
 With no arguments, such a block is very limited in what it can do.
-One solution to this is to implement a very small set of rather inelegant messages like #ifTrue:arg1:arg2:arg3:, which would be implemented in class True like this:
+One solution to this is to implement a very small set of rather inelegant messages like `#ifTrue:arg1:arg2:arg3:`, which would be implemented in class True like this:
 ```
  ifTrue: aBlock arg1: arg1 arg2: arg2 arg3: arg3
     ^aBlock